By: Ebonee Burrell | Editor in Chief

 The University sent this statement in response to concerns of issuing a refund to students:

 The University has moved all courses to an online delivery method to ensure both the safety and health of the campus community, as well as the continued ability of our students to complete their coursework and make progress towards their degrees.
 In doing so, the University continues to incur the expense of faculty and staff salaries, as well as the technology and infrastructure needed to successfully continue to deliver coursework.
 Because classes, grading, and support services are continuing, the University cannot issue refunds for tuition or fees.

 Because of the lack of resources, nursing student Amy Herrman believes that online instruction doesn’t quite work for everyone.

-“I think that students are not getting the same education online, as they are in class because the professors aren’t there to break it down to help you understand.
-We’re having to teach ourselves and some of us aren’t the best teachers,” Herman said.
+“I think that students are not getting the same education online as they are in class because the professors aren’t there to break it down to help you understand.
+We have to teach ourselves, and some of us aren’t the best teachers,” Herman said.